micktwomey/2019-04_PyLadies_Python_Packaging/pipenv_pyladies_dublin_2018_11.md

 # Bonus: Stores Virtualenvs Outside of Source

 * Keeps your source directory small
-* Don't save 100s MB in your Dropbox
+* Keep your source in Dropbox but don't pay for your libs :)

 ```
 $ ls -a